joewalker/gcli/docs/index.md

     > greet --names Fred --names Jim --names Shiela Hello, Fred, Jim, Shiela.

-There can only be one ungrouped parameters with an array type, and it must be at the end of the list of parameters.
-This avoids confusion as to which parameter and argument should be assigned.
+There can only be one ungrouped parameter with an array type, and it must be at the end of the list of parameters (i.e. just before any parameter groups).
+This avoids confusion as to which parameter an argument should be assigned.

 ### Selection types